utsavmehta24/First-Website/README.md

-# First-Website
+# My First Website

-My first website showcasing HTML &amp; CSS skills!
-Dive into the world of web dev with simple yet elegant designs.
-Explore now!
+Welcome to my first website!
+This project is a demonstration of my HTML and CSS skills.

+## About
+This website is a simple yet elegant showcase of what I've learned in web development using HTML and CSS.

+## Technologies Used
+- HTML
+- CSS

+Feel free to explore the code and provide any feedback or suggestions for improvement.